wearebraid/vue-formulate/README.md

 ## Contributing
 Vue Formulate is and always will be _free_ and _open source_.
 There are many ways available for you to [contribute to Vue Formulate](https://vueformulate.com/guide/contributing/).

-### Code Contributors

-This project exists thanks to all the people who take the time to [contribute](https://vueformulate.com/guide/contributing/).
+This project exists thanks to all the people who volunteer their time to [contribute](https://vueformulate.com/guide/contributing/).

 <a href="https://github.com/wearebraid/vue-formulate/graphs/contributors"><img src="https://opencollective.com/vue-formulate/contributors.svg?width=890&button=false" /></a>